top of page

 Don't waste time and above all don't spend millions, activate your Holafly eSim.

-This is a "new" technology and not all devices are compatible with it, but you can check which phones are already compatible with the eSIM at this link: https://esim.holafly.com/how-to/esim-phones.
+This is a "new" technology and not all devices are compatible with it, but you can check which phones are already compatible with eSIM at this link: https://esim.holafly.com/how-to/esim-phones.